Stoke-on-Trent Central (UK Parliament constituency): Constituency Profile

-In the initial proposals of the Sixth Periodic Review of Westminster constituencies, the seat would be reshaped and renamed "Stoke-on-Trent South".
-The proposed seat would comprise the electoral wards of Bentilee and Ubberley, Boothen and Oak Hill, Broadway and Longton East, Eaton Park, Fenton East, Fenton West and Mount Pleasant, Hanley Park and Shelton, Hartshill and Basford, Joiner's Square, Lightwood North and Normacot, Meir Hay, Meir North, Meir Park, Meir South, Penkhull and Stoke, Sandford Hill, Springfields and Trent Vale, and Weston Coyney.

 History

-The constituency was created for the 1950 general election.
-The large town had, in succession, two forerunners, the first of which gained representation by way of the "Great Reform Act" in 1832.
-The constituency has a majority of residents from a clear-cut working-class background, many of whom work or have worked in trade union-represented industries.
-Of these, many were employed in The Potteries, the smaller foundries or in nearby hubs for the civil infrastructure and automotive industries; the latter of these remains an important source of employment in the region.
-The constituency's housing—overwhelmingly low-rise, and in some cases highly ornate Victorian terraces and semi-detached houses—is, compared with Staffordshire as a whole, a relatively dense urban network of streets.
+The constituency was created for the 1950 general election as the successor to the Hanley Division of Stoke-on-Trent.
+The large town had first gained representation by way of the "Great Reform Act" in 1832.

 Political history

 Statistics are confusing as to the current status of the area, reflecting the great demographic—in particular, economic sector—changes in the constituency.
 Tristram Hunt's result at the 2015 general election gave the seat the 60th-most marginal majority of the Labour Party's 232 seats, measured by percentage of majority.
 Labour's continuous tenure of Stoke-on-Trent Central from 1950 to 2019 placed it among the approximately 120 constituencies of the 232 which returned Labour members in 2015—all their predecessor areas included—to have withstood landslides for the Conservative Party during the intervening period (such as the 1983 general election).
 Stoke-on-Trent Central ranked highest for political apathy at the 2015 election, recording the lowest turnout in the United Kingdom.

+Tristram Hunt resigned as an MP in January 2017, and Labour's Gareth Snell won the subsequent by-election, with the then leader of UKIP, Paul Nuttall coming in second place.
+Snell retained the seat at the general election later that year, but was defeated by Jo Gideon at the 2019 general election, the first time the seat or its predecessor had been represented by the Conservative Party since 1935.
+Gideon did not contest the 2024 general election and the seat was recaptured by Snell, with Reform UK relegating the Conservatives into third place.
+Turnout in 2024 dropped to just 48%.

 Prominent members

 Barnett Stross was awarded the Order of the White Lion in recognition of his role in the development of relations between the UK and Czechoslovakia, and for his role in the renewal of the substantial village of Lidice; he also led statutory efforts that began specific protection of workers against industrial disease.

-Mark Fisher was for 13 months the Minister for the Arts at the outset of the Blair ministry.
+Mark Fisher was from 1997 to 1998 the Minister for the Arts at the start of Tony Blair's premiership.

 Tristram Hunt was the Shadow Secretary of State for Education in the Labour Party's Shadow Cabinet from October 2013 until September 2015.
+He resigned as an MP in 2017 to take up the post of Director of the Victoria and Albert Museum.